-Temperament TestingPosted over 4 years ago by Holly
+Temperament TestingPosted almost 5 years ago by Holly

 A canine temperament test measures emotional resilience and adaptability.
 Several organizations provide a version of this kind of test and there are a number of reasons why a dog owner would shell out $20-50 for a temperament test.

 1. It provides a useful baseline on the dog's strong and weak points to decide on further training goals.
 For example, whether a pet dog is stable enough to begin training as a public-access service dog, or whether a jogging-companion will show appropriate protectiveness and confidence when faced with a threatening stranger.
 The judges for these tests have seen hundreds of dogs perform in the scenarios and can tell you where your dog falls in the range, and what you need to improve on.
 Behavioral and obedience training can make huge changes in how dogs respond to situations, but there are limits.

 2. Temperament tests are sometimes required in order to participate in activities.
 Therapy dogs, personal protection, and some sport dogs should have these tests.